-Available on iRobot’s Roomba 960 and Roomba 980, the new feature will log any problem areas and merge that data with the vacuum’s coverage maps.
+Available on iRobot’s Roomba 960 and 980, the new feature will log any problem areas and merge that data with the vacuum’s coverage maps.

 The Wi-Fi maps won’t show upload and download speeds.
 The information will show up as decibel readings.
 Roomba owners can then use the info to tweak their network settings or see where they might need a signal extender.

 Robot Vacuum Comparison: iRobot Roomba 960 vs. Roomba 980